 One reviewer wrote: "Whether you have a cold sore, red chaping skin around your lips or just want a good moisturizer, you can always count on Blistex for the quickest results.”

 3. The Best Organic Option

-If you prefer natural ingredients and to use essential oils for cold sores, this balm from Badger is the way to go.
-Even though almost all the ingredients are USDA-certified organic, and the formula is gluten-free, dye-free, and fragrance-free, one reviewer still raved that it's "the best lip balm ever."
-It uses beeswax, cocoa butter, antioxidant-rich botanicals and essential oils to retain moisture.
+If you prefer natural ingredients and like to use essential oils for cold sores, this balm from Badger is the way to go.
+Almost all the ingredients are USDA-certified organic, and the formula is gluten-free, dye-free, and fragrance-free — one reviewer raved that it's "the best lip balm ever."
+It uses beeswax, cocoa butter, antioxidant-rich botanicals, and essential oils to retain moisture.
 It also has tea tree, which "contains antiviral properties," and menthol, which "helps numb discomfort," according to Dr. Jaliman.
-However, this this the only one of the list that doesn't include SPF, though the brand does make an unscented SPF balm as well.
+However, this is the only pick on the list that doesn't include SPF, though the brand does make an unscented SPF balm as well.

 4. A Medicated Balm With The Best Flavors

 As stated above, lysine "interferes with the activity of arginine which is an amino acid that promotes a cold sore," according to Dr. Jaliman.
 Quantum Health's Super Lysine+ ColdStick is loaded with the stuff to help reduce cold sores, plus it offers sun protection (SPF 21, to be exact), hydrating oils, and real honey (which is another ingredient recommended by Dr. Jaliman).
 For those who prefer fruity scents and fun flavors, it's also one of the only options that comes in two delicious choices: tangerine and strawberry.

 One reviewer wrote: "Just as described.
 Feels good and not gooey or heavy build up.
 Will be buying again!”

 Key ingredients: Lysine, honey, echinacea, vitamin E, calendula, tea tree oil, moisturizing oils, and more | SPF: 21